TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/README.md

 In order to build and execute this project Java 15 is required.

-After cloning the repository, run `mvn install` to build the project and run tests.
+After cloning the repository, run `mvn package` to build the project and run tests.
 Run `mvn javadoc:javadoc` to generate the project's documentation.

 ### Starting the project

+**Requirements**: Java 15, Maven.

 Move to the `target` directory, then: